Open book with pages folded into a heart shape

 Shortly after graduation, Kaitlyn moved to Kenya to pursue her career.
 One year later, Andrew followed to pursue Kaitlyn.
 They fell in love and spent three years there before returning to Washington, DC, where they currently reside.

-When asked to share advice on love to current McCourters, the Kitchels simply said, “Don’t look for love.
+When asked to share advice on love with current McCourters, the Kitchels simply said, “Don’t look for love.
 Enjoy yourself.
 Learn a lot.
 Have fun.
 Study hard — and things will fall into place.”

 Ben Mindes (MPP‘19) and Megan Reichert (MPP‘19)

 Ben and Megan met in Old North during McCourt School orientation, both recovering from “Math Camp.”
 They were fast friends and ended up in many of the same classes (initially by chance, later by design).
-While getting to know each other, Ben and Megan discovered shared passions for trivia, equally-sad sports teams (Minnesota and DC) and similar professional backgrounds in international development.
+While getting to know each other, Ben and Megan discovered shared passions for trivia, equally sad sports teams (Minnesota and DC) and similar professional backgrounds in international development.
 They were also in the same cohort of Baker Innovation Fellows , tackling issues affecting refugee, LGBTQ+, low-income and incarcerated communities.